Q&A: Wongi 'Freak' Wilson

 In 1934 Rotorua-born Jean Batten broke records when flying solo from Britain to Australia in just 14 days, 22 hours and 30 minutes.

-In 1953, beekeeper Sir Edmund Hillary and Nepalese Sherpa Tenzing Norgay were the first people to climb Mount Everest.
+In 1953, beekeeper Sir Edmund Hillary and Nepalese Sherpa Tenzing Norgay were the first people to summit Mount Everest.

 Inventor and artist John Britten built the world’s fastest motorbike in his spare time and took the motoring world by storm.